 The rest of my stay with the Hill’s is amazing.
 They’ve given me full reign of an RV on their property to sleep in!
 Mr. Hill also changes Faith’s bearings so she won’t creak anymore, and I learn one of their teenage daughters loves YA books, giving us something to dish about over homemade pizza and drinks.
 It’s wonderful to learn more about being a Jehovah’s Witness from them, too.

-Thank you for your unbelievable hospitality, Hills! ❤️ You’ll remain in my memories for a lifetime.
+Thank you for your unbelievable hospitality, Hills’! ❤️

-On my way out of Chesterfield, OH, the next mornin’, I pass by a “Possum Alley.”
+On my way out of Chesterfield, OH, the next mornin’, I pass by a “Possum Hollow.”

 A car sits at the end of a driveway up ahead.
 I don’t like the look of it.